Spazzy757/helm-to-kustomize/README.md

 ## Step 4: Apply your new base to cluster

-as of kubectl 1.14 kustomize is intergrated therfore you can simply run:
+as of Kubectl 1.14 Kustomize is integrated therefore you can simply run:

 ```
 kubectl apply -k base/nginx-ingress